Skip to Content

 When to visit: Romania has four distinct seasons, with cold winters and hot summers.
 We personally think spring and autumn are the best times to visit so that you can avoid any extremes in temperature and the tourist crowds – plus you'll get to see spring blossoms or autumn leaves!

-Safety tips for gay travellers
+Safety tips for gay travelers

-Is Romania safe for gay travellers?
+Is Romania safe for gay travelers?
 The short answer is yes, but you should exercise caution about flaunting your sexuality in public unless you're in a gay bar or club such as the ones found in Bucharest.
 While we didn't feel unsafe at any time in Romania, we did find the attitudes of some establishments to be rather archaic, as we mentioned above with some of the hotels we approached before our visit.

 • Although homosexuality is legal in Romania, it's best to avoid public displays of affection outside of any gay clubs or bars.
 Unfortunately, Romania is quite homophobic, so we don't recommend you flaunting your gay fabulousness unless you're in an actual gay bar or club like the ones in Bucharest.